-With the amount of 'cam-sites' steadily rising, there are many different webcam-platforms, some more popular than others, and they all work in different formats.
+The amount of 'cam-sites' are steadily rising.
+There are many different platforms, some more popular than others, and they all work in different formats.
 The main difference between them are 'free' or open cam-sites and private cam-sites.
-Platforms like chaturbate.com and myfreecams.com are open sites, where the webcam models perform in an open webcam environment connected to a chatbox, open for anyone to enter.
-The models perform sensual and sexual acts like stripping and masturbating in front of their viewers in exchange for 'tips', somewhat similar to the traditional strip-club.
-In order to give tips as a viewer you need to become a member, which comes with other 'privileges' like being able to send public messages in the chat.
-On most open cam-sites there is also a possibility to request private shows.
+Platforms like chaturbate. com and myfreecams.com are open sites, where the webcam models perform in an open webcam environment connected to a chatbox, open to anyone to enter.
+The models perform sensual and sexual acts like stripping and masturbating in front of their viewers.
+In order to 'tip' the performer, you need to be a member, which comes with other privileges like being able to send public messages in the chat.
+Tips are called 'tokens' on many platforms and are, after a commission taken by the websites, deposited as cash onto the performer's bank account (or payment platform).
+On most open cam-sites there is also a possibility to buy private shows.
 Next, to the open cam-sites there are also 'private' webcam platforms like livejasmin.com where the performer talks/chats in public chat, accessible for members (being a member is free).
-The viewer has to buy a private session, paid per minute, if they desire to have a private conversation with the performer and/or the performer to take off their clothes.
+The viewer has to buy a private session, paid per minute, if they desire the performer to take off their clothes.